ehne/ferocia-term-deposit-calculator/README.md

 The term deposit calculator tool is provided as a command-line interface (CLI).
 See the design decision notes below for more info as to why a CLI was chosen over something more graphical.

-After having set up the repository using the process above, you can use the CLI by running `pnpm start --help` to see help page with the available options.
+After having set up the repository using the process above, you can use the CLI by running `pnpm start --help` to see the help page with the available options for the CLI.

-Example usage:
+Example usage with real values for demonstration purposes:

 ```bash
 pnpm start --starting-balance=10000 --investment-term=12 --interest-rate=1.1 --interest-paid=AT_MATURITY